-By Marjorie E. Zettler, Ph.D., MPH, director of clinical science, Regor Pharmaceuticals, Inc.
+By Marjorie Zettler, Ph.D., MPH, senior director, clinical science, Accutar Biotech

 Over the past few years, FDA has produced multiple guidance documents related to broadening patient populations in clinical trials.
 In addition to the general guidance encouraging inclusion of clinical trial participants representative of the overall population of patients who will be exposed to a marketed drug in clinical practice (issued to satisfy the FDA Reauthorization Act of 2017 mandate),5 FDA published a series of guidance documents specifically for cancer clinical trials.
 These guidances focus on restrictive eligibility criteria in trials of cancer therapies and include three documents related to the age of the participants (pediatric, adolescent, and older adults)6-8 and three related to comorbid conditions (human immunodeficiency virus, hepatitis B virus, or hepatitis C virus infections; organ dysfunction or prior or concurrent malignancies; and brain metastases).9-11

 But beyond issuing guidance documents, what action has FDA taken to ensure inclusion of relevant patient populations in cancer clinical trials?
 And what has been the impact?
 This article outlines three observations regarding FDA’s recent efforts toward improving diversity in trials supporting approval of cancer therapies.

 1. Lack Of Diversity In Trial Patient Populations Can Factor Into Approval Decisions